-- This application requires a computer with a pre-installed operating system. - If you install the 64-bit version of ViewNX-i on a computer running the 64-bit version of Windows 10, the 64-bit version of Windows 8.1, or the 64-bit version of Windows 7, ViewNX-i and ViewNX-Movie Editor run in 64-bit mode. - If your computer is running Windows 8.1, use it in desktop mode. - The 64-bit version of Windows is required when handling 4K movies captured using a Nikon digital camera.
+- This application requires a computer with a pre-installed operating system. - If you install the 64-bit version of ViewNX-i on a computer running the 64-bit version of Windows 10, or the 64-bit version of Windows 8.1, ViewNX-i and ViewNX-Movie Editor run in 64-bit mode. - If your computer is running Windows 8.1 or later, use it in desktop mode. - The 64-bit version of Windows is required when handling 4K movies captured using a Nikon digital camera.